cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 4: Combine everything into a deployment
 Now you will create a new deployment that makes use of the configMap and the secret.

 Download the yaml file from [gitHub](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/deployment_https.yaml) and store it locally.
-Don't forget to adapt the namespace and create the deployment with kubectl.

 Verify that the newly created pod uses the configMap and secret by running `kubectl decribe pod <pod-name>`.